BurkovBA/BurkovBA.github.io/content/blog/2021-09-14-1/index.md

 date: "2021-09-14T00:00:00.284Z"
 tags: ["math"]
 cover: "./compressed_sensing.jpeg"
 description: For almost a century the field of signal processing existed in the paradigm of Nyquist-Shannon theorem (also known as Kotelnikov theorem in Russian literature) that claimed that you cannot extract more than n Fourier harmonics from a signal, if you have n measurements.
-However, thanks to results from functional analysis of 1980s, such as Lindenstrauss-Johnson lemma and Kashin-Garnaev-Gluskin inequality, it became evident, that you can do with as few as log(n)!
+However, thanks to the results in functional analysis from 1980s, such as Lindenstrauss-Johnson lemma and Kashin-Garnaev-Gluskin inequality, it became evident, that you can do with as few as log(n)!
 After application of the L1-norm machinery developed in 1990s, such as LASSO and LARS, a new groundbreaking theory of compressed sensing emerged in mid-2000s to early 2010s.
 In this post I'll briefly cover some of its ideas and results.
 ---

 TODO